ggciag/mandyoc/docs/files/benchmarks.rst

 From the results of this experiment reproduced in MANDYOC we obtain the maximum topography with time, similar to Fig. 6a of Crameri et al. (2012) :cite:`crameri2012`, presented in :numref:`maximum_topography`.
 The models used for comparison are: UNDERWORLD :cite:`moresi2003`, STAGYY :cite:`tackley1993` and I2VIS :cite:`gerya2003`.
+The data used for comparison was extract from Crameri et al. (2012), which used UNDERWORLD v1.5.0.
+No version information for STAGYY and I2VIS codes was reported.

 .. _maximum_topography: